 - Wanting to appear tough-minded or unemotional

-As I said earlier, if you see yourself here, or someone you have to deal with on a regular basis, you may need to seek professional counseling.
-Here is some helpful advice on dealing with a narcissistic boss.
+If you see yourself here, or someone you have to deal with on a regular basis, you may need to seek professional counseling.
+(Here is some helpful advice on dealing with a narcissistic boss.)